devsecblueprint/devsecblueprint/docs/blueprint/implementing-app-devsecops.md

 ## Introduction

-A well-designed DevSecOps pipeline ensures that security is integrated into every phase of the software development lifecycle (SDLC).
-Rather than treating security as a separate or final step, a DevSecOps pipeline embeds security into every aspect of development, testing, and deployment.
+I want you to always remember: A well-designed DevSecOps pipeline follows the Secure Software Development Life Cycle (SSDLC).
+Rather than treating security as a separate or final step (SDLC), a DevSecOps pipeline embeds security into every aspect of development, testing, and deployment.

-In this section, we’ll outline the critical stages a DevSecOps pipeline *should* include, formatted to match a Jenkins pipeline file.
-Each stage will have a corresponding security check to ensure that security is built into every phase of development, testing, and deployment.
+In this section, I'll outline the critical stages a DevSecOps pipeline *should* have, which will for just application deployment cases.

 ## CI/CD Platforms You Should Look Into